fbpx

 Here are the top kid-friendly luaus on Oahu, Kauai, Maui, and the Big Island.

 No matter which Hawaiian island you choose to visit, there are lots of fun things to do with toddlers in Hawaii.
-And a lot of them are either free or fairly cheap.
+And a lot of them are either free or relatively cheap.

-• Hit the Beach: Find out the best kid-friendly beaches and plan on spending a morning there.
-Bring sand toys or inflatables for extra fun.
-Sometimes your vacation rental or the hotel lobby will have items you can use during your trip.
+• Hit the Beach: Find the best kid-friendly beaches and plan to spend a morning there.
+Bring sand castles tools or beach toys for extra fun.
+Sometimes, your vacation rental or the hotel lobby will have items you can use during your trip.

-• Shave Ice: Each island has lots of shave ice options.
+• Shave Ice: Each island offers many shave ice options.
 These are our favorites on Maui, Kauai, and Oahu.

-• Share a Plate Lunch: Hawaiian plate lunches are huge and large enough to share with little kids.
+• Share a Plate Lunch: Hawaiian plate lunches are large enough to share with little kids.
 They come with rice and macaroni salad, so your kids will probably eat at least that if they don’t like the meat entree.
+It’s also a good way to introduce them to Hawaiian culture through food, while still finding familiar foods they recognize.

 How to Plan Your Hawaii Itinerary with Toddlers